 News on the AI Act: Logbook on the planned EU Regulation

-To prepare for the upcoming AI Act, it’s wise to keep an eye on the latest news regarding this new EU Regulation.
+In order to be adequately prepared for the upcoming AI Act, it is advisable to keep an eye on the latest developments relating to the Regulation.
 We present the most important developments in the legislative process here.
 You’ll find the most recent post at the top.

 Many of the prospective requirements are not expected to change significantly.
 As such, the basic regulatory framework is already foreseeable and organisations can prepare for it now.
 They can use our white paper (only avaiable in German) on the upcoming Regulation to help them do just that.